 Pap smears are important for your health because they catch cervical cancer at an early stage, when it’s easy to cure.
 Dr. Anna Le and the team at Annandale Ob-Gyn encourage you to get routine Pap smears.
 Should you have an abnormal Pap, they’re experts at diagnosing and treating the problem.
-If you haven’t had a Pap test in several years, call one of their offices in Annandale or Falls Church, Virginia, or use the online booking feature to schedule a preventive pelvic exam.
+If you haven’t had a Pap test in several years, call one of their offices in Annandale or Alexandria, Virginia, or use the online booking feature to schedule a preventive pelvic exam.

 A Pap smear screens for cervical cancer, which is caused by the human papillomavirus (HPV).
 HPV is spread when you have sexual contact with a person who’s infected.